-every one, two, or three years; and (3) approval of "golden parachute" compensation in connection with a merger or acquisition.
-Section 14A(d) provides disclosure requirements for managers on "say-on-pay votes" that the SEC is directed to adopt rules to implement.
-Although the SEC adopted rules in 2011 implementing the non-binding shareholder vote provisions of section 14A, to date it has not adopted rules to implement the voting disclosure requirements set forth in Section 14A(d).
-The SEC proposed rules in 2010 to implement section 14A(d), but the proposed rules were never finalized.
+The Proposal also would address rulemaking requirements under Exchange Act Section 14A.
+Section 14A requires public companies to hold non-binding shareholder votes regarding approval of executive compensation and "golden parachute" compensation arrangements, known as "say-on-pay votes."
+Companies must seek shareholder votes relating to: (1) approval of the compensation of its named executive officers; (2) the frequency of such votes, with the option of every one, two, or three years; and (3) approval of "golden parachute" compensation in connection with a merger or acquisition.
+Section 14A(d) provides disclosure requirements for managers on "say-on-pay votes" that the SEC is directed to adopt rules to implement.7 Although the SEC adopted rules in 2011 implementing the non-binding shareholder vote provisions of Section 14A,8 to date it has not adopted rules to implement the voting disclosure requirements set forth in Section 14A(d).
+The SEC proposed rules in 2010 to implement Section 14A(d), but the proposed rules were never finalized.
 The current Proposal builds on the 2010 proposal and addresses comments received in response to that proposal.

-- II.
-Discussion

-- A. Funds' Reporting Obligations
+Funds' Reporting Obligations

-- 1. Changes to Form N-PX
+Changes to Form N-PX

-The SEC proposed changes to Form N-PX to make the report more useful to investors.
-Most significant among the proposed changes is a requirement that matters on which the reporting person voted be reported under specified standardized categories and sub-categories and be reported in a designated order on the Form.
-The Proposing Release suggested a broad range of categories of matters to which votes attach including: board of directors, environmental or climate related, human rights or human capital, corporate governance, extraordinary transactions, compensation, political activities and shareholder rights.
-A reporting person would be required to reflect the person's voting record under each of the applicable categories in the required order.
-The purpose of requiring listing of the voting record under each applicable standardized category and designated order is to allow investors to follow voting on matters that are important to them and to facilitate comparison of voting by different funds (or managers, who, as discussed below, would also become subject to reporting on Form N-PX).
-In relation to the desire to provide greater transparency to proxy voting, the SEC noted that investors have increased their focus on how funds vote on environmental, social, and governance-oriented matters (i.e., ESG matters).
+The SEC proposed changes to Form N-PX for the stated purpose of making the report more useful to investors.9 Most significant among the proposed changes is a requirement that matters on which the reporting person voted be reported under specified standardized categories and sub-categories and be reported in a designated order on the Form.
+The Proposing Release suggested a broad range of categories of matters to which votes attach including: board of directors, environmental or climate related, human rights or human capital, corporate governance, extraordinary transactions, compensation, political activities and shareholder rights.10 A reporting person would be required to reflect the person's voting record under each of the applicable categories in the required order.
+The purpose of requiring listing of the voting record under each applicable standardized category and designated order is to allow investors to follow voting on matters that are important to them and to facilitate comparison of voting by different funds (or managers, who, as discussed below, would also become subject to reporting on Form N-PX).11 In relation to the desire to provide greater transparency to proxy voting, the SEC noted that investors have increased their focus on how funds vote on environmental, social, and governance-oriented matters (that is, ESG matters).12